A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: ABS: Framework Design and Implementation

-According to the definitions, and as illustrated in the examples in Fig.~\ref{fig: case}, it can be observed that under the given constraints, the variable $\rho_{m^s}$ jointly determines the co-location group and its mapping, while the variable $x^{u^v}_{m^s}$ determines the assignment of the co-location group.
-In other words, ($\mathbb{P}4$) provides a structured formulation that better captures the intricate couplings between SFnM variables and enables joint optimization, as motivated by our \emph{\textbf{Insight 1}}.
-In the following, we prove the equivalence between ($\mathbb{P}3$) and ($\mathbb{P}4$). \begin{theorem} ($\mathbb{P}3$) and ($\mathbb{P}4$) are equivalent. \end{theorem} \begin{proof} The formal proof appears in Appendix~\ref{apdxA}. \end{proof}
+According to the definitions, and as illustrated in the examples in Fig.~\ref{fig: case}, it can be observed that under the given constraints, $\rho_{m^s}$ jointly determines the co-location group and its mapping, while $x^{u^v}_{m^s}$ determines the assignment of the co-location group.
+The auxiliary variable $\mathbf{z}$ only serves to express the logical relationship between $\boldsymbol{\rho}$ and $\mathbf{x}$ and does not change the objective of the original SFnM problem.
+Therefore, ($\mathbb{P}4$) provides a structured formulation that captures the intricate couplings between SFnM variables and explicitly optimizes \SF\ co-location.
+As shown in Appendix~\ref{apdxA} (Theorem~\ref{t2}), ($\mathbb{P}3$) and ($\mathbb{P}4$) are equivalent.

-Unfortunately, both ($\mathbb{P}3$) and ($\mathbb{P}4$) are still NP-Hard problems.
+Unfortunately, both ($\mathbb{P}3$) and ($\mathbb{P}4$) are still NP-hard problems.
 However, we observe that if a set of feasible proportions $\boldsymbol{\rho}$ is given, ($\mathbb{P}4$) reduces to the PW-kGPP problem.
-In this reduction, non-zero values of $\mathbf{\rho}$ in ($\mathbb{P}4$) correspond to the weight proportion set $PS$ in PW-kGPP, with the number of non-zero elements equal to $k$, and other correspondences following directly.
-Although PW-kGPP is also NP-Hard, various heuristic and practical algorithms are available to efficiently obtain near-optimal solutions~\cite{metis}.
+In this reduction, non-zero values of $\boldsymbol{\rho}$ in ($\mathbb{P}4$) correspond to the weight proportion set $PS$ in PW-kGPP, with the number of non-zero elements equal to $k$, and other correspondences following directly.